UCF/Search-Service-Django/README.md

 ## Archimedes Setup

 1. Run `npm install` within the `archimedes` directory.
-2. Run `ng serve --open` to view app during development.
+2. Run `ng build --watch` to view app during development.
-3. Run `ng build -c production` to deploy code to the static folder for production environment.
+3. Run `ng build -c production` to compile angular js for production environment.

 ## Installation Notes
 The pip dependency `lxml` requires some additional libraries to be installed on the server the application is running on.
 You can run the following commands to install: